 Training an AI algorithm is similar to teaching a young child.
 Normally, a toddler’s first words will be the ones that have been encountered the most such as ‘mom’ or ‘dad’.
 With time, parents help to identify more and more from the child’s environment.
 Similarly, AI works by feeding in data into a model, so that when a certain situation comes up the model knows what to do by looking at similar patterns in the past.
 Just like a child, an AI model learns faster the more (structured) data is fed into the model.

 Often, data to train an AI consists of frequently asked questions that have been encountered in customer service before.
 In most companies, the majority of these FAQs are a set of questions that mean the same but are differently phrased.
-Likewise, an algorithm of an AI model should be able to recognize intents and entities to understand variations of word patterns in customer service.
+Likewise, an algorithm of an AI model should be able to recognise intents and entities to understand variations of word patterns in customer service.
 But what if an AI model encounters a question that has not been asked before and where the system has not enough data to provide a good answer?

 Agent + AI hybrid model